 PAICE is a company that has been at the forefront of the hybrid-vehicle industry for nearly 20 years, developing technology capable of significantly improving driving performance, maximizing fuel efficiency, reducing harmful emissions, and lowering costs.
-Its inventions have been recognized with 11 U.S. patents and numerous foreign patents, including four of the world’s 10 most dominant hybrid vehicle patents according to a study by Griffith Hack.
-PAICE has established long-term licensing agreements with Toyota and Ford, two of the world’s largest automakers for its hybrid technology.
+Its inventions have been recognized with 13 U.S. patents and numerous foreign patents, including four of the world’s 10 most dominant hybrid vehicle patents according to a study by Griffith Hack.
+PAICE has established long-term licensing agreements with Toyota, Ford, and Hyndai, three of the world’s largest automakers for its hybrid technology.
 For more information, visit www.PAICEhybrid.com.

 ThermoChem Recovery International, Inc. (TRI)